- Home

 Studying in New Zealand can help foreigners to increase their chances of getting a job in this country.
 The University of Auckland and Victoria University of Wellington offer many graduate programmes that are internationally recognised and increasingly relevant to key areas of global development.
 Fields such as data science and renewable energy are also being covered by various postgraduate study options.

 Shorter term vocational courses and certificates can be undertaken through organisations such as the New Zealand Institute of Skills and Technology.
-These provide training in a trade such as carpentry and plumbing, and with the rebuild of Christchurch, there's a high demand for graduates in these areas.
+These provide training in a trade such as carpentry and plumbing, and with the rebuild of Christchurch, there is a high demand for graduates in these areas.

-An Essential Skills Work Visa is a work visa that's sponsored by an employer in New Zealand.
-This visa will only be granted if you have a job offer from an employer here.
-The length of time for which this visa is granted can be up to 5 years, depending on the skill level of your job.
-A Resident Visa under the Skilled Migrant Category is also points-based.
-Your points are awarded according to a range of criteria, including: your age. the amount of work experience you have.
-The points system is a key way of deciding who is eligible for residency in New Zealand.
+The Accredited Employer Work Visa (AEWV) is a work visa sponsored by an accredited employer in New Zealand.
+This visa requires a valid job offer and is typically granted for up to 3 years, depending on the skill level of the role.
+A Resident Visa under the Skilled Migrant Category is points-based, with points awarded for age, work experience, qualifications, and other criteria.
+The points system is a key pathway to permanent residency in New Zealand.

-New to new zealand A Working Holiday Visa (WHV) allows working holiday makers to live and work in New Zealand for up to 12 months.
-The visa allows you to try out different employment in New Zealand, in addition to getting used to the New Zealand way of life.
+A Working Holiday Visa (WHV) allows eligible applicants to live and work in New Zealand for up to 12 months.
+The visa allows holders to try different types of employment in New Zealand while getting accustomed to the local way of life.

 New Zealand has a reputation for providing an exceptional standard of living, and this is a major factor in its appeal to those who wish to migrate to the country.
 New Zealand is a geographically diverse country that offers everything from sparkling coastlines, beautiful mountains and pristine national parks.
 Nelson and Rotorua are popular places to live because they provide the best of both worlds, with easy access to a variety of environmental landscapes, ensuring that a rewarding outdoor lifestyle is always available.